Estimating the electrical energy cost of performing arbitrary state preparation using qubits and qudits in integrated photonic circuits: State preparation

-To prepare an arbitrary state of 2 qubits, a total of 3 CNOTs and 15 single qubit operations (SQO, omitted for clarity) are required \cite{vatan2004optimal}, as shown in Fig. \ref{fig:2qubit}.
+Therefore, in order to optimize the energetic cost of operation, we seek to minimize the number of CNOT gates \cite{divincenzo1994results} used for aQSP.
+To prepare an arbitrary state of 2 qubits, a total of 3 CNOTs and 15 SQOs (omitted for clarity) are required \cite{vatan2004optimal}, as shown in Fig. \ref{fig:2qubit}.

-However, as we scale up the number of qubits, the search for the optimal circuit becomes more complex, leading to the emergence of multiple algorithms geared towards minimizing the count of CNOTs and single-qubit operations \cite{shende2004minimal,bergholm2005quantum,plesch2011quantum}.
-Bergholm \textit{et al.} \cite{bergholm2005quantum} elucidated that there exists an upper bound on the required number of CNOTs for state preparation using exclusively CNOTs and SQO for nearest-neighbor CNOT configurations, which is given by
+However, as the number of qubits increases, finding the optimal circuit becomes more complex, which has led to the development of multiple algorithms aimed at minimizing the number of CNOTs and SQOs \cite{shende2004minimal,bergholm2005quantum,plesch2011quantum}.
+Bergholm \textit{et al.} \cite{bergholm2005quantum} established an upper bound on the number of CNOTs required for state preparation using only CNOTs and SQOs in nearest-neighbor configurations, given by

-The restriction to nearest-neighbor CNOTs arises from the integrated photonic implementation we consider for the standard hardware, where interaction between distant qubits requires waveguide crossings that lead to increased scattering and losses.

 Plesch and Bruckner \cite{plesch2011quantum} presented a more refined upper bound for the number of CNOTs, by dividing the state preparation in four phases where the last two can be performed in parallel.
 The new bound for the number of CNOTs is given by